 \subsection{Overall Framework}

-Following previous works~\cite{tian2020pfenet,wang2019panet,zhang2019canet}, both query and support image are first feed into a shared backbone network (\textit{e.g.,} ResNet~\cite{he2015resnet}) with ImageNet~\cite{russakovsky2015imagenet} pretrain to obtain general image features.
-Similar to~\cite{tian2020pfenet}, middle-level features are processed by a 1x1 convolution to reduce the hidden dimension and high-level features are used to generate a prior map\footnote{The prior map is generated with reduced high-level features, details can be found in the supplementary materials.} that concatenated with the middle-level feature.
-To enable the pixel-wise comparison, we also concatenate the mask averaged support feature to both query and support feature and processed by a 1x1 convolution before inputting into the transformer.
-The final segmentation result is obtained by reshaping the output sequence back to spatial dimensions and predicted by a small convolution head that is consisted of one 3x3 convolution, one ReLU activation and a 1x1 convolution.
-As for the baseline of our method, we use two residual blocks~\cite{he2015resnet} instead of the transformer to encode query the feature.
-More details can be found in the supplementary materials.
+Following previous works~\cite{tian2020pfenet,wang2019panet,zhang2019canet}, both query and support images are first feed into a shared backbone (\textit{e.g.,} ResNet~\cite{he2015resnet}) which is initialized with weights pretrained from ImageNet~\cite{russakovsky2015imagenet} to obtain general image features.
+Similar to~\cite{tian2020pfenet}, middle-level query features (the concatenation of query features from the $3^{rd}$ and the $4^{th}$ blocks of ResNet) are processed by a 1$\times$1 convolution to reduce the hidden dimension.
+The high-level query features (from the $5^{th}$ block) are used to generate a prior map (the prior map is generated by calculating the pixel-wise similarity between query and support features, details can be found in the supplementary materials) and then are concatenated with the middle-level query features.
+The average masked support feature is also concatenated to provide global support information.
+The concatenated features are processed by a 1${\times}$1 convolution.
+The output query features are then fed into our proposed CyCTR encoders.
+The output of CyCTR encoders is fed into a classifier to obtain the final segmentation results.
+The classifier consists of a 3$\times$3 convolutional layer, a ReLU layer and a 1$\times$1 convolutional layer.
+More details about our network structure can be found in the supplementary materials.